AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/special-workflows/google-enhanced-conversions-leads.md

 1. Create a conversion action for the enhanced conversion for leads within either [Search, Social, & Commerce](/help/search-social-commerce/admin/conversion-metrics/conversion-action-google.md) or [Google Ads](https://support.google.com/google-ads/answer/12216226).

    For the **Type of Conversion,** select *Import Conversion* or *Import.*

 1. As often as needed, upload first-party data, including hashed email addresses or telephone numbers, to attribute to the conversion for a specified account.
 You can complete this step from within either [Search, Social, & Commerce](/help/search-social-commerce/admin/conversion-metrics/upload-data-offline-conversions.md) or using [!DNL Google Data Manager].

-   * Within Search, Social, & Commerce, you can download a template in [!DNL Microsoft Excel] format and upload an [!DNL Excel] file containing the conversion data.
+   * Within Search, Social, & Commerce, you can download a template in [!DNL Microsoft Excel] format, enter your conversion data and save the file locally, and then upload the edited file.
 The template includes columns to indicate if user consent was given for uploading data to [!DNL Google] for advertising purposes and for ad personalization purposes.

      All uploaded data is synced in real-time to [!DNL Google Ads].

    * For more information about uploading data using [!DNL Google Data Manager], see "[About Data manager](https://support.google.com/google-ads/answer/14639041)."